-(i) The first retail owner and any subsequent owners (ii) ONLY those portions of a NEW motorhome not excluded under the section "What is Not Covered", when sold by an authorized dealership; and, (iii) ONLY defects in workmanship performed and/or materials used to assemble those portions of your motorhome not excluded under the section "What is Not Covered".
+(i) The first retail owner and any subsequent owners (ii) ONLY those portions of a NEW motorhome not excluded under the section "What is Not Covered", when sold by an authorized dealership and used for its intended purpose of recreational travel and camping; and, (iii) ONLY defects in workmanship performed and/or materials used to assemble those portions of your motorhome not excluded under the section "What is Not Covered".
 "Defect" means the failure of the workmanship performed and/or materials used to conform with the design and manufacturing specification and tolerances of Airstream.
 The Limited Warranty is transferable and the subsequent owner's warranty coverage period shall be the unexpired balance of the original warranty coverage period.
 A completed copy of the Warranty Transfer Form must be submitted to Airstream at the time of resale.